Rate this page:

 If the destination phone number meets several rules' patterns, only the first rule executes.

-The Pattern field uses regular expressions to create masks for phone numbers or usernames.
-There are the most common expressions:
+The Pattern field employs regular expressions to create masks for phone numbers or usernames.
+Common expressions include:

 • .* means any quantity of any symbols, so all the numbers or usernames match the rule.